astroseandillon/astroseandillon.github.io/blog.md

 ## Blog 9
 We definitely do need to reconsider Net Neutrality because we have already been shown that, in the middle of a disaster, ISPs have no mercy for data usage.
 In 2018, when the Camp Fire destroyed the town of Paradise, Verizon cut the allowed data usage to first responders.
 This COVID-19 pandemic shows the large amount of digital divide.
 I personally believe that the internet should be a public utility, regardless of region.

+## Blog 10
+FOMO has always been weird to me.
+In highschool, I was a nerd and didn't really get invited to parties.
+I was always trying to listen to kids' stories of the parties when they talked about them in class, and just made myself depressed.
+Now that I'm in college, I can actually do some of the things that I've idolized about being an adult, like living in the dorms, begging parents for money, and drinking in bars.
+Now that I am in quarantine (today marks day 50), I think everyone is having a bit of their FOMO anxieties lessened, as there isn't really anything to miss out on.